Who are certified genetic counselors?

 How is the exam administered?

 The ABGC certification exam is computer-based, and administered at PSI testing centers worldwide.
-(Note: The February 2021 administration will also offer live remote proctoring for candidates who do not wish to attend a testing center in person.)
+(Note: The August 2021 administration may also offer live remote proctoring for candidates who do not wish to attend a testing center in person.
+Bookmark this page and check back in for an announcement.)
 Candidates are given four hours to complete the examination, which is comprised of 200 questions.
 Detailed information about taking the exam can be found in the Information for the American Board of Genetic Counseling Certification Examination Bulletin.